 For further information, contact Bruce Kowert at 314-977-2837 or kowertba@slu.edu.

-Science Fair season, March to May, is another opportunity for you to encourage an understanding of good science by participating as a Science Fair judge.
+Science Fair season, March to May, is another opportunity for you to help encourage and develop the next generation of scientists: participating in judging at a Science Fair.

 Judging a science fair is a great, low-impact way to get involved with the community and the section.
 If you are available and wish to judge any of this year’s fairs, please contact the science fair coordinator.